BlackBerry knows all about disruption.

 Too much like work

 The BlackBerry 10 operating system always makes you feel like you’re at work.
-That might endear BlackBerry to slave-driving company bosses that buy phones to give to staff.
+That might endear it to slave-driving company bosses that buy phones to give to staff.
 It’s no way to win friends among the masses.
-Almost no-one spend their own money on a BlackBerry.
+Almost no-one spends their own money on a BlackBerry.

-The other odd thing about BlackBerry 10 is that it is all gesture-based.
+The other odd thing about BB 10 is that it is all gesture-based.
 The gestures aren’t hard to learn and use, but it doesn’t remotely resemble any other phone operating system.